mburkertttraining/microservicedatabasetraining/README.md

 Heres a Tutorial to set the maven home: https://www.mkyong.com/maven/how-to-install-maven-in-windows/ here is one with also the linux way to do it: http://www.baeldung.com/install-maven-on-windows-linux-mac

+# What we will do in this training:

+In this training, we will learn about quick set up a database and how to test it bu we will also learn about the limitations of it.

 * 1. Activate the tests in PersonRepositoryIT again and run them.
 What do you think why are
 * 2. Implement a Query method in PersonRepository which finds a person by its lastname please use the easy "jpa" way for this if you dont know ask the instructor
 * 3. Add the new Query to the DataExampleServiceImpl and its interface to make it useable